Skip to main content

 NC State CVM employs a holistic review process for admission to the DVM program.
 Once all applicants are determined to have met eligibility criteria and completed their applications by the relevant deadlines, applications are reviewed.

-For applicants who are residents of North Carolina, each complete application that meets the criteria indicated above is reviewed independently by three members of the College Committee for Admissions, with each committee member assigning a rank to the application.
+For applicants who are residents of North Carolina, each complete application that meets the criteria indicated above is reviewed independently by three members of the College Committee for Admissions.
+In addition, resident applicants will complete a video multiple mini-interview that is evaluated by two trained individuals who do not have access to candidates’ full applications.
+Based on application packet evaluation and feedback from the multiple mini-interview, each committee member assigns a rank to each application.
 The sum of ranks assigned by each committee member informs the committee’s recommendation to accept, waitlist, or deny acceptance to each applicant.
-For the 2022-23 admissions cycle, the CVM is piloting the use of a video multiple mini-interview for North Carolina residents only.
 North Carolina residents will comprise 80% of the admitted class.

 Due to large numbers of non-resident applicants, each complete application is reviewed independently by two trained individuals.
 Recommendation by either initial reviewer will result in review of a candidate’s application by three members of the College Committee for Admissions as for resident applicants.